xlucpu/MOVICS/README.md

 ## Citation

-If you use MOVICS R package in published research, please cite:
+For now, if you use MOVICS R package in published research, please cite:

-  - HAVE NOT BEEN PUBLISHED
+  - Lu, X., Meng, J., Zhou, Y., Jiang, L., and Yan, F. (2020).
+MOVICS: an R package for multi-omics integration and visualization in cancer subtyping. bioRxiv, 2020.2009.2015.297820. [doi.org/10.1101/2020.09.15.297820]

 ## Acknowledgement

 I would like to express my gratitude to *Dr. Morgane Pierre-Jean* for the inspiration brought by the study of evaluating unsupervised methods for multi-omics data integration.
 I also want to thank *Dr. Enyu Lin* for the helping in calculation and visualization of fraction genome altered, and to thank *Dr. Rongfang Shen* for the assistance in visualization of Transitions and Transversions.
 At last, sincere thanks to the brilliant contributors of all the functions incorporated in MOVICS package.